TU-DO-Makerspace/FT231X-USB-2-UART-Breakout/README.md

 ![Enclosure](./images/Enclosure.png)

-The enclosure was designed to be 3D printed.
-The enclosure was designed to house most of the PCB, with the right side of the board sticking out to allow for easy access to the break-out pins.
-Exposing the right side of the PCB also means that the silk-screen can be used to identify the functionality of the broken-out pins.
+The enclosure was designed for 3D printing, intended to house most of the PCB, while leaving the right side of the board exposed for easy access to the break-out pins.
+This design choice also allows the silk-screen to be utilized for identifying the functionality of the break-out pins.

-The enclosure 3mf files can be found in the `enclosure` directory.
+The 3mf files for the enclosure can be found in the `enclosure` directory.